kasundm5566/Library/readme.md

 https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-running-your-application.html

 #### Access the program
-1. by default, program will start in port 8000.
+By default, program will start in port 8000.
 You may access index page of the web app as follows.

-`<host>:<port>/library/index`

-e.g: `localhost:8000/library/index`

-2. If you want to access H2 database console, use following URL.

-`<host>:<port>/library/h2-console`
+`<host>:<port>/index`

-e.g: `localhost:8000/library/h2-console`
+e.g: `localhost:8000/index`